What does one have to do with the other?

 With wrapped wire around her neck it became the base to make wings on the muse.
 From there came collaged materials like fabric and edible sprinkles (metallic, of course), biodegradable confetti and even glitter.
 The anchor was honey.
 Honey was the glue and binding agent that brought together the new family of materials.

-Interested in your own event where my muse and I come as a "live" interactive event?
-Bathing suit on, underwear on, or perhaps topless, if the vibe is right and the audience is there and can see nudity as art which has been celebrated for centuries: we are ready for our next event.
+Interested in your own event where Lisa would bring her muse and the would "perform" at a "live" interactive event?
+Bathing suit on, underwear on, or perhaps topless, if the vibe is right and the audience is there and can see nudity as art which has been celebrated for centuries: inquire now.